• Sign In

 Greener stems and earlier flowering reflect the gentler realities of greenhouse life.

-Copiapoa cinerea ssp. columna-alba
+Copiapoa cinerea subsp. columna-alba

 With its slender, upright form, C. columna-alba stands apart from the more globular members of the genus.
 Mature stems are pale gray to white, cloaked in a silvery farina that reflects harsh desert light.
 Plants typically reach 12–18 inches (30–45 cm) but can form striking white columns up to 1.2 meters (4 feet).
 Native to Chile’s coastal Antofagasta and Atacama regions, it thrives on rocky outcrops between sea level and 400 meters.
 Anchored by substantial taproots, these long-lived cacti can survive for centuries.